therealanonymoose/Rubik-s-AI/README.md

 ## Installation

-Follow the steps in `Dataset Generator/README.md` to generate a new dataset
+Follow the steps in `dataset_generator/README.md` to generate a new dataset

 ## Usage